kateharborne/SimSpin/docs/build_datacube.markdown

 *   `observation` is the summary of the code.
 It contains information about how the observation has been constructed, such as the telescope parameters, the simulation parameters, the code version and run date.
 The full list output contains 34 different descriptors.
 These can be browsed [above](#output-parameters).

-*   `raw_images` is a list with 6 elements that conatin summary images of the observed simulation.
+*   `raw_images` is a list with 7 elements that contain summary images of the observed simulation.
 The raw outputs contain the observations without observational parameters applied (such as the seeing conditions or line-spread-function).

     ```r
     # making a mask from the aperture region information included within the output$observation